 I spent the formative years of my life staring at a black line on the bottom of a pool.

 It was rewarding, challenging, and fun.
 It gave me some of the best friendships I could ever ask for.
 But it was also mentally and physically exhausting.
 The schedule beats you down into the ground and there’s always something that can be improved.

-When I look back on my time as a swimmer, sometimes I wonder why I did it.
-I wonder why I put up with the stress on my mind and body.
+Sometimes I wonder why I put up with the stress on my mind and body.
 I wonder why I spent 15 years of my life, thousands and thousands of hours, dedicated to something that ultimately gave me nothing tangible in return.

-But I’ve realized that I shouldn’t question it.
-It's what made me, me.
+I’ve realized that I shouldn’t question it.